 Furthermore, the lack of a regenerative braking system on both wheels is undoubtedly going to affect energy conversion.

 A few words in conclusion

-As we have been able to see (and math has confirmed) that the use of regenerative braking on e-bikes isn’t a valid and practical solution for boosting the battery power.
+As we have been able to see (and math has confirmed) the use of regenerative braking on e-bikes isn’t a valid and practical solution for boosting battery power.